Traces of God in the Melbourne Museum?

 How does the Church understand the Creation stories in Genesis now?

-At the present time the first chapters of Genesis are understood as inspired aetiologies.
-An aetiology is a symbolic story which explains why things are as they are.
+At the present time, the first chapters of Genesis are understood as inspired aetiologies.
+An aetiology is a symbolic story that explains why things are as they are.
 The creation stories of the first two chapters of Genesis reveal something of the nature of God, the goodness of God’s creation, the origins of man and woman, their dignity and identity, their roles and relationships.
 Chapter 3 also provides explanations of evil-doing and suffering.
 Pope Benedict XVI before his election as Pope wrote ‘In the Beginning’, reflections on the Creation Narratives in Genesis which are worth pondering.